Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Image_Processing/1_Changing_colorspace/README.md

     Step 4.
 Using "cv2.bitwise_and" to extract the object
 ```
 ```
-For Step 2: Define color range use function "cv2.inRange()"
+For Step 3: Generate object mask by using function "cv2.inRange()"

 cv2.inRange(src_image, lowerbound, upperbound)
     - lowerbound and upperbound are the color range of the target.